ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 # Current Version
 This version is still under development, it supports the current features:
-* User interface done in Angular 2 to start the conversation with a hello message and support a simple input field to enter a question to Watson
+* User interface done in Angular 2 to start the conversation with a hello message and to support a simple input field to enter a question to Watson
-* The supported questions depend on the Intents defined in Watson Conversation
+* The supported questions depend on the Intents defined in Watson Conversation.
+A proposed workspace is available for a internal IT support solution.
 * Support the Backend for Front end pattern with a nodejs/ expressjs application.
+* Support the integration to BPM on cloud by triggering a business process via SOAP request.
 You may fork this project for your own purpose and develop by reusing the code.
 If you want to contribute please submit a pull request on this repository.

 # Prerequisites

+* You need your own github account
 * You need to have a Bluemix account, and know how to use cloud foundry command line interface to push the application
 * You need to have nodejs installed on your computer with the npm installer tool too.
 * Clone current repository, or if you want to work on the code, fork it and clone your forked repository